• Skip to main content

 Dawn Trussell

-The first annual critical pedagogies symposium took place on Oct.12, 2018 at York University.
+The first annual Critical Pedagogies symposium took place on October 12, 2018 at York University.

 Event program (PDF)